10 Reasons You’re Not Losing Weight On a Ketogenic Diet

 6) You’re Eating the Wrong (Non-Satiating) Foods

-A ketogenic diet in itself is not inherently healthy or unhealthy, and it depends on the specific foods someone is eating.
+A ketogenic diet itself is neither inherently healthy nor unhealthy, and it depends on the specific foods consumed.

-For instance, a diet consisting of only bacon cooked in soybean oil would be “ketogenic.”
-I love bacon, but this would be far from healthy.
+For instance, a diet consisting only of bacon cooked in oil would technically be “ketogenic.”
+While many people enjoy bacon, this would be far from healthy.

-On the other hand, if we eat the right, nutrient-dense foods then not only does that support health, but it may also support weight loss.
+On the other hand, eating the right nutrient-dense foods not only supports health, but it can also aid weight loss.

-Some interesting research has examined whether more nutritious foods have a more significant effect on satiety, and it appears they do;
+Some interesting research has examined whether more nutritious foods have a stronger effect on satiety:

-• In a randomized trial featuring obese participants, higher calcium and dairy intake increased circulating levels of peptide YY.
-Peptide YY is a satiety hormone that decreases appetite (18).
+• In a randomized trial involving participants with obesity, higher calcium and dairy intake was found to increase circulating levels of peptide YY, a satiety hormone that reduces appetite (18).

-• The satiety response to a meal can be modified depending on the protein, fiber, and nutrient values of the specific foods (19).
+• The satiety response to a meal can also be modified by the protein, fiber, and nutrient composition of consumed foods (19).

-On a ketogenic diet, it is essential to consume enough nutrient-dense, whole foods such as fish, meat, nuts, vegetables, and low-sugar fruits.
+On a ketogenic diet, it’s important to focus on nutrient-rich, whole foods like fish, meat, nuts, vegetables, and low-sugar fruits.

-Over-consuming isolated sources of fat at the expense of these nutritious foods can negatively impact satiety, which can sabotage weight loss efforts.
+Over-consuming isolated sources of fat at the expense of these nutritious foods can negatively impact satiety, potentially sabotaging weight loss efforts.

-See this ketogenic shopping list for an in-depth list of foods.
+See this ketogenic shopping list for an in-depth list of foods that are suitable for ketogenic diets.

-Key Point: Not choosing nutrient-dense foods can be a major reason for not losing weight on a keto diet.
+Key Point: Not choosing nutrient-dense whole foods is a potential reason for weight loss stalls on a keto diet.

 7) You’re Not Eating Enough Protein